drug007/dlang.ru/README.md

 if VPS have less than 2GB RAM you need pass the flag `--build-mode=singleFile`

-Do not forger to change `globalThis.base_url = "http://127.0.0.1:8081"` to current domain name.
+Do not forget to change `globalThis.base_url = "http://127.0.0.1:8081"` to current domain name.